ethanrobison/rtvf398w20/gamestudies_final/paper.md

 providing stability and in liasing between the US military and locals.}
 In other words, the US military is perfectly aware that games like [TODO which game here?] do not provide proper training on how to "handle" locals.\footnote{There are, of course, efforts.
-See, for example, the work of [CITE Dill paper].} Instead, these more complicated and less-easily-gamified experiences are wrapped up in role play drills and other human-human training.
+See, for example, Dill's work in simulating local elders [CITE Dill paper].} Instead, these more complicated and less-easily-gamified experiences are wrapped up in role play drills and other human-human training.

 If the complicated training is left to humans to provide, what then, of the "game" of training?
 We have already seen that this game provides far